 - Soft Tissue sarcoma (STS): Soft Tissue Sarcoma is a rare form of cancer.
-It comprises of approximately 1% of all cancers diagnosed.
+It comprises approximately 1% of all cancers diagnosed.
 STS can occur in the muscles, fat, fibrous tissues and synovial tissues (tissues around joints), blood vessels, tendons.
 Approximately 40 % occur in the legs usually at or above the knee.
 30% in the shoulders, chest, abdomen, or hips, 10% develop in the hands and arms, another 20% in the head and neck.
-Soft tissue sarcoma’s can invade and spread to nearby area to develop secondary cancer or metastasis.
-They are very elastic and usually diagnosed when tumor is of large size.
+Soft tissue sarcoma’s can invade and spread to the nearby area to develop secondary cancer or metastasis.
+They are very elastic and usually diagnosed when the tumor is of large size.

 - Bone sarcoma: Second group of sarcoma is bone sarcoma or also called as the bone cancer.
-It could be primary when it start within the bone or metastatic when it is spread to bones from other parts of the body.
-Bone consist of three types of tissue i.e. compact tissue which is outer hard portion of the bone, cancellous tissue which is spongy tissue inside the bone containing the bone marrow, and subchondral tissue which is smooth bone tissue of joints.
+It could be primary when it starts within the bone or metastatic when it is spread to bones from other parts of the body.
+Bone consist of three types of tissue i.e. compact tissue which is the outer hard portion of the bone, cancellous tissue which is spongy tissue inside the bone containing the bone marrow, and subchondral tissue which is smooth bone tissue of joints.
 There are three types of bone sarcoma: Osteosarcoma, Ewing’s sarcoma and chondrosarcoma.